Clinical Evaluation and Clinical Investigation

-For all class IIb (Article 54(1)) and III devices, the manufacturer may, prior to its clinical evaluation and/or investigation, consult an expert panel with the aim of reviewing the manufacturer’s intended clinical proposals for clinical investigation.
+For all Class III devices and IIb devices specified in Article 54(1), the manufacturer may, prior to its clinical evaluation and/or investigation, consult an expert panel with the aim of reviewing the manufacturer’s intended clinical proposals for clinical investigation.

 The clinical evaluation must follow a certain procedure based on either: